-- Currently 11 TSAs (Teaching Assistants) who provide the wide range of interventions as outlined above - The school has purchased a package of support from SEND Support services which includes professionals with different expertise who support SEND children in school.
+- Currently 14 TSAs (Teaching Assistants) who provide the wide range of interventions as outlined above - The school receives support from SEND Support services which includes professionals with different expertise who support SEND children in school.
 Parental permission is needed for this support. - Additional Speech and Language Therapy input to provide a higher level of service to the school. - Exercise programs carried out by a teaching assistant in school to provide support for Fine and Gross Motor Skills. - THRIVE action plans/activities used with specific children and/or groups of children.